outcomesinsights/generalized_data_model/README.md

 ## addresses

-- Used for persons, practitioners, and facilities
+- Used for patients, practitioners, and facilities

 | column            | type   | description                                                                                                                    |
 | ----------------- | ----   | -----------                                                                                                                    |